Showing posts with label Jackson. Show all posts

 Further east, I saw some tired and closed stores.

 And then there were the tired and abandoned homes.
-The brick Craftsman cottage with the tile roof was a handsome little home in the day, with well-done brickwork?
+This brick Craftsman cottage with the tile roof was a handsome little home in the day, with well-done brickwork.
 Look at the interesting arches.
 What happened?
 Where did the residents go?

 From I-20, you can see another group of empty apartments near the turnoff to US 49.
 These are (or were) the Highland Square Apartments on West Highland Drive.
 I drove by, and most are forlorn and empty, but not trashed.
 As of 2021, it looked like a few units were still rented, but most were closed.
 Once again, what happened?